abhishekarya1/Hash-Define-myNotes/content/spring-boot/rest.md

 void demo(){ }
 ```

-Since Java is compiled, the methods are statically bound to the routes and two methods can't have an identical route:
+The methods are statically bound to the routes and two methods can't have an identical route (obviously!):
 ```java
 @GetMapping("/foo")
 void demo(){ }